ShihWen/udacity-data-engineer/mrt-traffic-project/README.md

     ```
   - Create tables with in Redshift with code from __mrt_create_tables.sql__
   - Run by data pipelines by airlfow:
+    - Set up conections including _aws_credentials_ and _redshift_
+    - Run dag:
       - Load station data and station exit data from S3 bucket into stagin table in redshift.
       - Transform station data and station exit data into format of dimension table.
       - Schedule the process of updating traffic data from S3 into staging table in Redshift on monthly basis.
       - Generate time dimension table from staging traffic table
       - Generate traffic fact table
       - Check if stations in traffic fact table is align with staging station table and station dimension table.

   <img src="img/data_pipeline.PNG" alt="data_pipeline">